 Get regular news and updates.

-The concept of selection (or picking) in Blender has to be one of the most controversial and most discussed topics in the history of it’s existence.
-For those of you who aren’t aware, currently the default method for selecting an object in Blender is to use the Right Mouse Button.
+The concept of selection (or picking) in Blender has to be one of the most controversial and most discussed topics in the history of its existence.
+For those of you who aren’t aware, the current default method for selecting an object in Blender is to use the Right Mouse Button.

 This is probably one of the reasons why I (and many others) go through the following “Blender New User Loop” a number of times before sitting down and really giving Blender a try:

 I’m sure many of you have had this same experience.

 I’ve even gone through the trouble of trying to change the defaults to be more Maya-like.
 That worked okay.. but it just never stuck.
 I kept finding odd inconsistencies.. and it would just get frustrating.
 So, like everything else, I finally went back to the defaults and decided to just learn how to use Blender the way they intended and see how that went.

 As with my previous tutorials, you can follow along with the video or the written post.
 Whichever works best for you, is fine with me!